 The Stage 3 and 4 Expansions are expected to transform the Kainantu Mine into a Tier 1 mine through significantly increased production and economies of scale.
-As demonstrated in the IDP, the Stage 4 PEA Case outlines peak annual production of 500,192 ounces gold equivalent ("AuEq") in 2027, life of mine average all-in sustaining cost ("AISC") of \$687/oz (co-product) or \$444/oz net of by-product credits, and self-funding from mine cash flow at \$1,600/oz gold.
+As demonstrated in the IDP, the Stage 4 PEA Case outlines peak annual production of 500,192 ounces gold equivalent ("AuEq") in 2027, life of mine average AISC of \$687/oz (co-product) or \$444/oz net of by-product credits, and self-funding from mine cash flow at \$1,600/oz gold.